twobyteblog/ansible_mariadb/README.md

 # Ansible Role: MariaDB

-Ansible role which installs MariaDB on a Debian 10+ and configures nightly SQL backups of all databases (excluding default databases).
+Ansible role which installs MariaDB on Debian 10+ and configures nightly SQL backups of all databases (excluding default databases).

 - The installation is secured equivilent to running ```secure_mysql_installation```.
 - Backups are stored locally under ```/opt/mysql-backup/``` and retained/rotated for 14 days by default.
-- It's recommended backup files are periodically pulled off-site as part of your disaster recovery (DR) plan.
+- It's recommended backup files are periodically pulled off-host as part of your disaster recovery (DR) plan.

 The following packages will be installed when this role executes: